UmmItC/Blog/content/about/_index.md

 I will mainly write about Linux, with occasional posts about games, Windows, Mac, and other topics.

-This blog is open source, transparency, and no spam.
+This blog is open source, transparency and no spam.

 ### Favourite animal